‘SNL' Takes On Trump Impeachment as Regina King Hosts

 Senate Minority Leader Mitch McConnell, played by Beck Bennett, left the cold open with a glimpse of what may be to come: “I plan to reach my hand across the aisle, and then yank it back!
 And slide it across my hair, and say ‘too slow!’”

-Regina King, actress and director of “Three Nights in Miami” hosted the show.
+Regina King, who made her feature film directorial debut with “One Night in Miami,” hosted the show.
 King joked she was inspired to be on the “SNL” stage by one former cast member in particular.

 "I remember watching Eddie Murphy on this show when I was a little kid, and thinking ‘wow, someday I’m going to be on that stage.’
 Then he left and I was like ‘Hm, I’m good.’”